groupgp1/group1/use-cases/usecase32.md

-### USE CASE: 27 The top N populated countries in a region where N is provided by the user.
+### USE CASE: 27 All the cities in the world organised by largest population to smallest.
 #### CHARACTERISTIC INFORMATION
 ##### Goal in Context
-As a user I want the top N populated countries in a region where N is provided by the user.
+As a user I want all the cities in the world organised by largest population to smallest.
 Scope
 World.